-Pre Ballet- An introduction to ballet with beginning development of ballet concepts such as turn out, coordination, spatial awareness and class etiquette.
+Pre Ballet- (Ages 5-6) An introduction to ballet with beginning development of ballet concepts such as turn out, coordination, spatial awareness and class etiquette.

-Ballet Level 1 – The goal of this class is to impart the fundamentals of classical ballet .
+Ballet Level 1 – (Ages 7 and up) The goal of this class is to impart the fundamentals of classical ballet .
 This class focuses on basic ballet technique, proper body alignment, french terminology and musicality.

-Ballet Level 2- As with each level, students are invited to level 2 after they have demonstrated full understanding of the previous level.
+Ballet Level 2- (Ages 8 and up) As with each level, students are invited to level 2 after they have demonstrated full understanding of the previous level.
 Focus on positions of the arms, direction of the body and increased movement vocabulary are areas that this level focuses on.

 Ballet Level 3- In this level, attention is paid to the proper extension of the legs and feet , developing movement sequences, use of the head, balance, proper preparations for barre and center work as well as port de bras throughout.